CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies its domain (Java/Spring Boot coding standards) and lists relevant topic areas, but it reads more like a table of contents than an actionable skill description.
-It lacks concrete actions (what does it do with these standards—enforce them? generate code following them? review code against them?) and entirely omits 'when to use' guidance, which is critical for skill selection.
+It lacks concrete actions (what does it do with these standards?) and completely omits trigger guidance for when Claude should select this skill.
+The Japanese-only text may also limit discoverability for mixed-language queries.

 Suggestions